 BERISHA FERRY with minivan services

-The easiest way to arrange this whole trip is to book everything (including minivan) using one of the most popular company Berisha.
-You can make reservations for both ferry and minivans on their website: https://komanilakeferry.com/en/.
+The easiest way to arrange this whole trip is to book everything (including the minivan) using one of the most popular companies Berisha.
+You can make reservations for both ferries and minivans on their website.
 Note that Komani Ferry runs daily from April to November.

-Ferry ticket price with Berisha is 7 EUR (800 LEK) which will be discounted at 20% when booked online and paid by Paypal.
+The ferry ticket price with Berisha is 7 EUR (800 LEK) which will be discounted by 20% when booked online and paid by Paypal.
 Ferry also has limited space for cars for 7EUR per square meter (you have to measure the surface of your car to get the price-strangest thing I’ve ever seen).